Graham O'Brien: Meeting the Doctor

 Whilst returning home after an unsuccessful session of teaching Ryan how to ride a bike, despite his insistence that he was "doing it, mate", Grace and Graham were trapped when a swarm of gathering coils attacked their train in search of Karl Wright, a fellow passenger.
-He, along with Grace, Ryan and Yasmin Khan, helped the Doctor battle both the coil and its controller, Tim Shaw.
+He, along with Grace, Ryan and Yasmin Khan, helped the Doctor battle both the coil and its controller, Tzim-Sha.

 Whilst the Doctor recovered at his and Grace's home, he went around Sheffield to ask if anyone had seen anything unusual.
 Later, Grace and Graham followed the Doctor's orders to pose as construction managers and evacuate the construction site Karl worked at, so the Doctor, Ryan and Yasmin could rescue him.

 However, the gathering coils were still active, with Tim Shaw using them to damage the crane that Ryan and the others were on.
 Despite Graham's protests, Grace climbed up and destroyed the creature by electrocuting it with live cables.
 However, Grace was also electrocuted in the process and fell to the ground.
 Mortally wounded, she died in Graham's arms, after telling him to not be afraid without her.
 After she died, Graham organised her things into boxes, finding the childhood possessions of her son, Aaron, as he did.

 At Grace's funeral, Graham spoke of how Grace inspired him during their three-year marriage and felt guilty that he hadn't died instead.
 Sometime after the funeral, Graham helped the Doctor construct a teleporter to take her to her TARDIS.
 Though he meant to stay behind, he, along with Yasmin and Ryan, were accidentally brought along with her.

 Believing the pair to be bonuses in the Rally of the Twelve Galaxies, Angstrom scooped Ryan and Graham out of deep space and transported them aboard her ship.

 On Desolation, he found Yasmin and the Doctor, who had been similarly saved by Epzo, Angstrom's rival in what would become the final stage of the rally.
-The rivals, with the Doctor and her friends in tow, were tasked by Ilin, master of the rally, to race across the planet; the first to reach the finish line at the Ghost Monument would win 3.2 million krin and salvation from planet's hostile surface.
+The rivals, with the Doctor and her friends in tow, were tasked by Ilin, master of the rally, to race across the planet; the first to reach the finish line at the Ghost Monument would win 3.2 million krin and salvation from the planet's hostile surface.
 The Doctor discovered that the Ghost Monument was, in fact, her TARDIS, phasing in and out of reality.
 After the Doctor stabilised the TARDIS, Graham entered it for the first time and the Doctor attempted to take him, Ryan and Yaz home.